Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] New ability: Thunder Lance -> Launch grenades with your grappling hook, extending their range by 6 tiles and dealing double damage and bypassing armor on direct impact.
 [*] New ability: Tactical Readiness -> using Hunker down grants you an extra action point on your next turn.
 [/list]

+[h1]TEMPLAR[/h1]
+[list]
+[*] Ability tree almost entirely redesigned.
+[*] Rend - no longer has a chance to knockback/stun/disorient and its damage no longer scales with Focus.
+[*] Templar Focus - having Focus no longer provides passive benefits of any kind, and most abilities no longer have Focus scaling.
+[*] Volt - now a free action.
+Damage rebalanced to 2-3 / 3-4 / 4-5, psionic enemies are crit for +2 extra damage.
+Description now mentions that it ignores armor.
+Can be interrupted now.
+[*] Parry - now is a defensive ability that cannot be interrupted.
+[*] Aftershock - no longer stacks with itself.
+[*] Amplify - no longer costs Focus to use.
+Can be used with regular or Momentum action, does not end turn.
+Now makes target take +33% base damage from the next attack.
+[*] Reflect - now requires Parry and works like an empowered version of Parry that costs 1 Focus and a Momentum action to reflect the next attack directed at the Templar.
+Focus cost is not applied if no attack is reflected.
+Reflected attack can miss, the chance to hit is equal to Templar's Aim.
+Enemy cover defense is ignored.
+[*] Invert - now can target both allied and enemy units, no longer costs Focus, and can be used with Momentum actions.
+[*] Void Conduit - no longer costs AP to use and always costs 2 Focus and lasts for 1 turn, and no longer deals initial damage.
+Cooldown removed.
+Can be interrupted now.
+[*] Ionic Storm - now triggers Momentum.
+Damage rebalanced from 1-3 / 2-6 /
+[*] Pillar - removed from the tree due to currently unsolvable bugs with the way it grants cover.
+[*] Overcharge, Deflect, Exchange, Deep Focus, Arc Wave - replaced with new perks that fulfill similar purposes.
+[*] Bladestorm and Reaper are removed as possible XCOM row perks.
+[*] New ability: Soul Shot - a ranged version of Rend that can miss.
+Has innate bonus of +20 Aim.
+[*] New ability: Overdraw (replaces Overcharge) - Rend and Soul Shot always generate a point of Focus, even when they don't kill the target.
+[*] New ability: Contemplation - your abilities mark enemies.
+When an ally kills a marked enemy, you generate a point of Focus.
+Only one target can be marked at a time.
+[*] New ability: Fervor (replaces Deflect) - for each point of Focus you spend, gain a psionic shield that blocks 3 damage.
+Stacks indefinitely.
+[*] New ability: Spectral Stride - activate to allow yourself to walk through obstacles and jump to the top of ledges and structures until the end of turn.
+3 turn cooldown.
+Free action.
+[*] New ability: Zeal - a version of Bladestorm that does not generate Focus on kills.
+[*] New ability: Surge (replaces Arc Wave) - using Volt charges your shard gauntlets, causing your next Rend or Soul Shot to apply Volt's damage in the area around the main target.
+[/list]

 [h1]SPARK[/h1]
 [list]